Using Stochastic Gradient Descent to Smooth Nonconvex Functions: Analysis of Implicit Graduated Optimization: Introduction

 \subsection{Contributions}

+\paragraph{Generalized Function Smoothing (Section \ref{sec:func})} Traditionally, Gaussian noise has been used for function smoothing, but the conditions the noise must satisfy for smoothing have never been discussed.
+We show that when the function $f$ satisfies $f(\bm{x}) = \mathcal{O}\left( \|\bm{x}\|^p \right)$ for some $p \geq 0$, light-tailed noise such as Gaussian noise can always smooth the function.
+Furthermore, we find that even heavy-tailed noise can smooth the function if its tail index $\alpha>0$ satisfies $\alpha > p$ (Proposition \ref{prop:heavy}).
+This finding is a valuable result that leads to an understanding of function smoothing by stochastic noise when the stochastic noise in SGD follows a heavy-tailed distribution, as discussed in Section \ref{sec:3.2}

-\textbf{1.
-SGD's Smoothing Property (Section \ref{sec:3.2}).} We show that the degree of smoothing $\delta$ provided by SGD's stochastic noise depends on the quantity $\delta = \frac{\eta C}{\sqrt{b}}$, where $\eta$ is the learning rate, $b$ is the batch size, and $C^2$ is the variance of the stochastic gradient (see Assumption \ref{assum:03}).
-Accordingly, the smaller the batch size $b$ is and the larger the learning rate $\eta$ is, the smoother the function becomes (see Figure \ref{fig:00} (A)).
+\paragraph{SGD's Smoothing Property under Heavy-tailed Noise (Section \ref{sec:3.2})} We show that the degree of smoothing provided by SGD's stochastic noise depends on the quantity $\delta = \frac{\eta C_\alpha^{1/\alpha} \tau}{b^{(\alpha-1)/\alpha}}$, where $\eta$ is the learning rate, $b$ is the batch size, $\tau^\alpha$ for some $\alpha \in (1,2]$ is the upper bound of the $\alpha$-th moment of the stochastic noise (see Assumption \ref{assum:03}), and $C_\alpha \in [1,2)$ is a constant that depends only on $\alpha$ (see Lemma \ref{lem:vBE}).
+Accordingly, the smaller the batch size $b$ is and the larger the learning rate $\eta$ is, the smoother the function becomes (see Figure \ref{fig:00}).
 This finding provides a theoretical explanation for several experimental observations.
 For example, as is well known, training with a large batch size leads to poor generalization performance, as evidenced by the fact that several prior studies \citep{Hoffer2017Tra, Goyal2017Acc, You2020Lar} provided techniques that do not impair generalization performance even with large batch sizes.
-This is because, if we use a large batch size, the degree of smoothing $\delta=\frac{\eta C}{\sqrt{b}}$ becomes smaller and the original nonconvex function is not smoothed enough, so the sharp local minima do not disappear and the optimizer is more likely to fall into one. \citet{Shirish2017OnL} showed this experimentally, and our results provide theoretical support for it.
+This is because, if we use a large batch size, the degree of smoothing $\delta$ becomes smaller and the original nonconvex function is not smoothed enough, so the sharp local minima do not disappear and the optimizer is more likely to fall into one. \citet{Shirish2017OnL} showed this experimentally, and our results provide theoretical support for it.

-\textbf{2.
-New theoretical findings on $\sigma$-nice function (Section \ref{sec:4.1})}.
-It has been unclear to what extent the $\sigma$-nice function is a special function and whether the empirical loss function used in practical applications satisfies the $\sigma$-nice property.
-We propose a $\sigma_m$-nice function which slightly extends the definition of the $\sigma$-nice function to make it more practical.
-We also show that the cross entropy loss and mean squared error, which are often used in machine learning, are $\sigma_m$-nice functions under a certain assumption (Proposition \ref{prop:555}).
-This allows all previous theoretical and experimental findings on graduated optimization to be incorporated in machine learning through the $\sigma_m$-nice function.